-Registry key Description root/config-wizard/FirmwareUpdate/ firmwareUpdateTimeout Sets the timeout period in seconds for when checking for updates.
-If set to -1, there is no timeout. root/config-wizard/FirmwareUpdate/ firmwareUpdateURL Sets the FTP URL for image updates. root/config-wizard/FirmwareUpdate/ preserveConfig If set to 1, the current thin client configuration settings will be preserved when an image update occurs via the initial configuration wizard. root/config-wizard/SelfUpdate/ selfUpdateTimeout Sets the timeout period in seconds to search for when checking for self updates.
-If set to -1, there is no timeout. root/config-wizard/SelfUpdate/selfUpdateURL Sets the FTP URL for the configuration wizard. root/config-wizard/configWizardOptions Specifies, in a space-separated list, which configuration wizard options are displayed.
+Registry key Description

+root/boot/enablePlymouth

+root/boot/extraCmdline

+Registry key Description root/config-wizard/configWizardOptions Specifies, in a space-separated list, which configuration wizard options are displayed.
 By default, all options (language, keyboard, network, datetime, end) are listed. root/config-wizard/disableAllChecksAtStartup If set to 1, all checks at startup are disabled.
-If set to 0, you can enable/disable each type of check individually with the registry keys enableConnectionCheck, enableNetworkCheck, and enableUpdateCheck. root/config-wizard/enableConfigWizard If set to 1, the configuration wizard at system startup is enabled. root/config-wizard/enableConnectionCheck If set to 1, the connection check at system startup is enabled. root/config-wizard/enableNetworkCheck If set to 1, the network check at system startup is enabled. root/config-wizard/enableUpdateCheck If set to 1, the update check at system startup is enabled. root/config-wizard/enableUpdateCheckGui If set to 1, the update check GUI at system startup is enabled. root/config-wizard/showNetworkSettingsButton If set to 1, the network settings button is shown in the network check window.
+If set to 0, you can enable/disable each type of check individually with the registry keys enableConnectionCheck, enableNetworkCheck, and enableUpdateCheck. root/config-wizard/enableConfigWizard If set to 1, the configuration wizard at system startup is enabled. root/config-wizard/enableConnectionCheck If set to 1, the connection check at system startup is enabled. root/config-wizard/enableNetworkCheck If set to 1, the network check at system startup is enabled. root/config-wizard/showNetworkSettingsButton If set to 1, the network settings button is shown in the network check window.